 Streaming services make sense if they are in replacement of something, for instance, Netflix replacing cable.

 However, if you are paying for streaming services just to have them or just to watch certain shows and you find yourself with Cable plus Netflix plus Hulu etc., and you are trying to save money, then this really is a waste of money, and it's time to cancel some of those services.

 7. Entertainment and hobbies & activities

 Entertainment, hobbies, and activities can be costly, add in kids, and the costs can skyrocket.
 To save money, think of free things to do; Pinterest is a great "go-to" for me (can you tell?) because it has tons of ideas.

 All you have to do is search using the word "Free" at the beginning of your search term.
 You can also find free or low-cost things to do in your city.
 Simply type "free things to do" followed by the name of your city on Google.

 You can also save a bundle by shopping pre-owned on sites such as Poshmark or hitting sales and shopping the clearance racks too.

 Have you called your cell phone company to find out if there's a cheaper plan lately?
 Cell phone service and data rates are so competitive these days there's always some special offer going on.
 Plan to call every six months or so to see if you can get a better rate.
 It never hurts to try.

 10. Tech gadgets

 Every few months there is a new must-have tech gadget out such as phones, smartwatches, and headphones.
-In fact, the average American spends $1,200 a year on electronics.
+In fact, Americans are likely to spend billions on tech.